edrlab/pubstore/README.md

 # pubstore
-A publication store which can be associated with an lcp-server
+A publication store, to be associated with an LCP Server.

 **Note: This project is for demonstration purposes only and should not be used in a production environment.**